tjoyner/ofvioletsandlicorice/chapter16.md

 <!-- Pages 123-126 -->
 The vulgar voices erupted as if from a single mouth.
-They rose together with a greasy smoke from the courtyard which stretched a light blue sheet across the window opening, then tore itself apart inside the room where they had just sat down.
+They rose together with a greasy smoke from the courtyard which spread a light blue sheet across the window opening, then tore itself apart inside the room where they had just sat down.

-"Again this evening..." said Amalia, getting up and going to close the window.
+"Again this evening..." said Amalia, getting up to close the window.

 The two girls were sitting beside Amalia, in front of Giulio; for Daniel all that remained was to take the head of the table, with his back to the window, from where, now, the curtain of smoke unraveled over the table.
 Daniel tried to break it up by fanning it with a napkin.